AlexBezuska/QuestLog/README.md

 ],
 ```

-Each page will require a corrisponding Handlebars file of the same name in the `./src/pages/` folder.
+Each page will require a corresponding Handlebars file of the same name in the `./src/pages/` folder.
 For example:
 if you want a `portfolio.html` page you need to add a `portfolio.hbs` file in `./src/pages/`.

-## Retroposting
+## Retro-posting

 If you want to create a new post for a day other than today, you can do that, I won't judge.